hranicka/1password-to-enpass/README.md

 ## Requirements

+[Go](https://golang.org/doc/install) has to be installed otherwise you won't be able to build the application.

-Input file (exported from 1password) has to be named `input.csv` and its path must be `./input.csv` (in current working directory when launching the utility).
+Input file (exported from 1Password) has to be named `input.csv` and its path must be `./input.csv` (in current working directory when launching the utility).

 ## Notes